isathar/F4SE_SAKEDistributor/Documentation/Configuration.md

 		- If you need to add a comment somewhere, use variables named "comments", "documentation", or something like that.
 		- They won't be used in code, but are still loaded into memory, so don't overdo it.
 		- Multi-line comments are possible using arrays.
-	- You may have noticed that all edits to races are confined to separate files that are placed in Templates\\RaceEdits.
+	- Add "hasRaceEdits": true to an override file to process it before other overrides.
 		- **This is because any overrides to Race forms must be processed before Actors or ActorValues will reset.**
-		- Add "hasRaceEdits": true to an override file to process it before other overrides.

 - **FormID String Format**